NoamEliel/BarOmatic/README.md

 It calculates drinks, staff, equipment, and costs based on guest count, event duration, time of day, and selected bar types — giving you real-time, accurate planning.

 ## 🚀 Highlights

 Modern WPF GUI – No more console input, just a clean, interactive interface.
+Modern WPF GUI – No more console input, just a clean, interactive interface.
 Smart Drink Calculations – Accounts for:
 Time of day (Morning / Afternoon / Evening)